Livia-1212/lawglance/Readme.md

 - Retrieve answers based on **embedded Chinese legal documents**, such as civil and administrative codes.
 - Explore cross-jurisdictional perspectives in a multilingual setting.

-This update is integrated as a personal project by [Livia Li] (https://github.com/Livia-1212).
+This update is integrated as a personal project by [Livia Li](https://github.com/Livia-1212).

 ---